One of the hottest topics of online dental discussions has to be the safety, or otherwise, of amalgam fillings.

 1. Amalgams break teeth

-A significant problem with amalgam fillings is that they dramatically weaken teeth.
-After years of wear, it is common for amalgam-filled teeth to develop structural cracks next to the fillings.
-Every day, we see numerous examples of amalgam fillings that have fractured teeth.
-Repairing the damage often requires major restorative care such as crowning and root canal treatment, or implant replacement if the tooth is unrepairable.
+A major problem with amalgam fillings is that they significantly weaken the teeth they are in.
+The larger and older the filling, the weaker the tooth becomes.
+After years of wear, many amalgam-filled teeth develop deep structural cracks adjacent to the fillings.
+Every day, we see examples of amalgam fillings that have fractured teeth, and repairs often involve major care such as crowning and root canal treatment, or implant replacement if the tooth is unsavable.

 2. Amalgam fillings require more tooth removal